hsghori/CS-Notes/artificial_intelligence_notes.md

 	- This lets us think of a single value that some players maximize and others minimize.
 	- Much simpler than a general game.
-- Value of a state: the besst achievable outcome from that state.
+- Value of a state: the best achievable outcome from that state.
 	- In the terminal state, this value is known.
 	- For non-terminal states, $V(s) = max_{s' \in children(s))} V(s')$.
 That
 	is, the value of a state is the maximum value of the values of its